fstab50/ec2cli/README.md

 ## Configuration ##

+1. You will have to configure the Amazon Web Servies comand line interface before attempting to use **ec2cli**:

-* Configure awscli running the aws configure command:
+* Run the _aws configure_ command:

     ```bash
    $ aws configure